bjuppa/fluent-form/README.md

 `withLabel($html_contents)` adds contents to the control block's labeling element.
 If not called, the default label will be based on the input's name.

-`withInputValue($value)` is available on most control blocks and will set the underlying input's value directly.
+`withInputValue($value)` is available on most control blocks and will set the main underlying input's value directly.

-`withInputAttribute($attributes, $value = true)` is available on most control blocks and will set attributes directly on the underlying input element.
+`withInputAttribute($attributes, $value = true)` is available on most control blocks and will set attributes directly on the main underlying input element.

 `withDescription($html_contents)` adds descriptive content related to the input using `aria-describedby`.